-The broad geographic area that includes the Wimmera-Mallee wetlands has a longstanding cultural connection for the Traditional Owners of the region, including groups represented by the Barengi Gadjin Land Council Aboriginal Corporation (BGLC), the Dja Dja Wurrung Clans Aboriginal Corporation and Barapa Barapa Traditional Owners.
+The broad geographic area that includes the Wimmera-Mallee wetlands has a longstanding cultural connection for the Traditional Owners of the region, including groups represented by the Barengi Gadjin Land Council (BGLC), Dja Dja Wurrung Clans Aboriginal Corporation, Wamba Wemba and Barapa Barapa Traditional Owners.
 Some sites have artefacts and scar trees recorded in or adjacent to them, and further cultural surveys could better inform the management of water for the environment at those sites.